NuGet/NuGetGallery/src/NuGet.Services.SearchService/README.md

-ignoreFilter | boolean | `true` to include unlisted packages and ignore the `prerelease` parameter countOnly    | boolean | `true` to return only the total count and no metadata sortBy       | string  | Sort results using a specified ordering luceneQuery  | bool    | `true` to treat a `q` starting with `id:` like `packageid:` (yes, it's silly, see [#7366](https://github.com/NuGet/NuGetGallery/issues/7366)) debug        | bool    | `true` to shows the raw Azure Search document and other diagnostic information
+ignoreFilter | boolean | `true` to include unlisted packages and ignore the `prerelease` parameter countOnly    | boolean | `true` to return only the total count and no metadata sortBy       | string  | Sort results using a specified ordering packageType  | string  | Filter results to those with the specified package type luceneQuery  | bool    | `true` to treat a `q` starting with `id:` like `packageid:` (yes, it's silly, see [#7366](https://github.com/NuGet/NuGetGallery/issues/7366)) debug        | bool    | `true` to shows the raw Azure Search document and other diagnostic information